Mariasc98/TLS-Intensity-RockArt/README.md

 original rock art from later graffiti.
 The results obtained within this work are not universally generalizable, as intensity behaviour is context-dependent and relies on a series of external factors such as acquisition parameters, wavelenght selection, surface properties or environmental conditions.
 Therefore, more testing of these workflows in further case studies is needed.
-The aim of this repository is to make available these scripts to enable reproducibility and further testing of these methods, contributing future research in TLS intensity analysis.
+The aim of this repository is to make available the scripts developed within the MA Thesis to enable reproducibility and further testing of these methods, contributing future research in TLS intensity analysis.

 ---